 between the spin structures $\mfrakt_\mscrF$, $\mfrakt_{\mscrF^\prime}$ of $E$ constructed from $\mscrF$, $\mscrF^\prime$.
 This isomorphism satisfies

 for $\mscrF^\pprime$ obtained by taking the direct sum of a vector bundle $V_\HB^\pprime$ with $\mscrF^\prime$. \end{theorem}

-When taking the direct sum with a quaternionic vector bundle $V_\HB^\prime$, the argument becomes more complicated compared to the case of taking the direct sum with a real vector bundle in the previous section.
-Both \cref{thm4:stab for R} and \cref{thm4:stab for H} essentially correspond to performing the pushforward in $K$-theory at the level of representatives.
-In the proof of \cref{thm4:stab for R}, it was enough to discuss the Thom isomorphism for trivial bundles, but in the proof of \cref{thm4:stab for H}, it is necessary to carry out an argument corresponding to the Thom isomorphism and excision theorem for non-trivial vector bundles.
+When taking the direct sum with a quaternionic vector bundle $V_\HB^\prime$, the argument becomes more complicated compared to the case of a real vector bundle in the previous section.
+Both \cref{thm5:stab for R} and \cref{thm5:stab for H} essentially correspond to performing the pushforward in $K$-theory at the level of representatives.
+In the proof of \cref{thm5:stab for R}, it was enough to discuss the Thom isomorphism for trivial bundles, but in the proof of \cref{thm5:stab for H}, it is necessary to carry out an argument corresponding to the Thom isomorphism and the excision theorem for non-trivial vector bundles.
 In other words, the approach in this section is as follows:

-\begin{enumarabicp} \item Families of Fredholm operators parametrized by $S(E)$ are constructed from $\mscrF$, $\mscrF^\prime$ by the method explained in \cref{ssec3:spin from fda}.
+\begin{enumarabicp} \item Families of Fredholm operators parametrized by $S(E)$ are constructed from $\mscrF$, $\mscrF^\prime$ by the method explained in \cref{ssec4:spin from fda}.
 The vector bundles on which these operators are defined are denoted by $\mbfS$, $\mbfS^\prime$, and their base spaces are denoted by $\mcalV$, $\mcalV^\prime$, respectively.
 There is a natural embedding from $\mcalV$ to $\mcalV^\prime$. \item Using the normal bundle $\mscrV$ of this embedding, another family of Fredholm operators is constructed.
-The spin structure on $E$ constructed from it is denoted by $\mfrakt_\mscrV$. \item It is shown that a canonical isomorphism between $\mfrakt_\mscrF$ and $\mfrakt_\mscrV$ can be constructed. \item The normal bundle of $\mcalV \to \mcalV^\prime$ is identified with its tubular neighborhood.
-It is shown that a canonical isomorphism between $\mfrakt_\mscrV$ and $\mfrakt_{\mscrF^\prime}$ can be constructed. \end{enumarabicp} (3) corresponds to the Thom isomorphism, and (4) corresponds to the excision theorem.
+The spin structure on $E$ constructed from it is denoted by $\mfrakt_\mscrV$. \item A canonical isomorphism between $\mfrakt_\mscrF$ and $\mfrakt_\mscrV$ will be constructed. \item The normal bundle $\mscrV$ is identified with the tubular neighborhood of the embedding.
+A canonical isomorphism between $\mfrakt_\mscrV$ and $\mfrakt_{\mscrF^\prime}$ will be constructed. \end{enumarabicp} The statement (3) corresponds to the Thom isomorphism, and (4) corresponds to the excision theorem.

-The basic principle for constructing the family of Fredholm operators on $S(E)$ using the normal bundle $\mscrV$ of $\mcalV \to \mcalV^\prime$ is to construct a Clifford bundle on this normal bundle.
-A Clifford bundle on a normal bundle can be constructed only after specifying some auxiliary data.
-The necessary auxiliary data will be described in detail below.
-Also, in the actual argument, two Clifford bundles are constructed on $\mscrV$.
-These can be identified after specifying the auxiliary data, but one of them is convenient for proving the above approach (3), and the other is convenient for proving (4).
+We will construct a Clifford bundle on a normal bundle $\mscrV$.
+This is constructed only after specifying some auxiliary data, which is described in detail below.
+In the actual argument, two Clifford bundles are constructed on $\mscrV$.
+These can be identified after further specifying the auxiliary data.
+One of them is convenient for proving (3), and the other for proving (4).